 Internal cloning

-Internal cloning lets you duplicate an agent within your own workspace or to another team you’re a member of.
+Internal cloning lets you duplicate an agent within your own workspace or to another workspace you’re a member of.
 This is useful when you want to:- Create a variation of an existing agent with different instructions

 - Set up a similar agent for a different team or project